jeffreybarry/data-science-portfolios/course-overview.md

  ### Assignment Description: In-Class Portfolio Presentation

 #### Objective:
 The aim of this assignment is for you to present your Data Science portfolio to the class.
 This presentation will offer a structured yet personalized overview of your academic journey in the Data Science minor, as well as highlight your key projects and competencies.

-#### Guidelines:

-1. **Duration**: Each presentation should last approximately 10-15 minutes, followed by a 5-minute Q&A session.

-2. **Course Overview**: Begin your presentation by outlining the Data Science courses you have taken as part of the minor.
-Briefly describe what each course covered, emphasizing its relevance to Data Science.

-3. **Project Highlights**: Showcase 3-4 key projects or assignments from these courses.
-For each project, provide the following information:
-    - Questions or Goals: What were the objectives of the project?
-    - Data: What dataset(s) did you use?
-    - Analytical Approach: What methods or techniques were applied?
-    - Basic Results: Summarize the key findings.

-4. **Media**: Be prepared to share your projects on screen.
-Visual aids like slides, plots, or tables are encouraged to enhance your presentation.

-5. **Optional Website**: If you've created a website for your portfolio, you may include a brief walkthrough.
-However, this is optional.
+If you've created a website for your portfolio, you may include a brief walkthrough.

-6. **Professional Voice**: While this is an academic setting, consider this presentation as a practice run for professional settings.
-Dress appropriately and be mindful of your language and tone.

-7. **Q&A**: Be prepared for a 5-minute Q&A session after your presentation.
+This final presentation serves as a bookend to the informal presentation you did in assignment #1.

 #### Assessment Criteria:

 - Clarity and Organization: Is the presentation well-structured and easy to follow?
 - Content Relevance: Do the projects and courses highlight your Data Science skills and competencies?
-- Engagement: Are visual aids used effectively?
-Is the presenter able to maintain audience interest?
 - Q&A: Is the presenter able to effectively answer questions and provide further clarity if needed?

-Please rehearse your presentation multiple times to ensure it fits within the time limit and adequately covers all required points.
+ ## Final Task: Uploading project and materials to Canvas

+Your are responsible, by the end of term, of ensuring that the DS portfolio requirements (at least 3 projects) are uploaded to Canvas.
+If you have been completing the assignments as scheduled, you should already have the necessary content for your portfolio by the end of the term.
+Even if you have a website for your portfolio, you are still required to upload the projects to Canvas.